 How we do Inspections at STA

-At STA Consulting Engineers, we’ve engineered our Inspection Services process to be as smooth as possible, integrating our own Inspection App with a traffic light system for inspection results:
+At STA Consulting Engineers, we’ve engineered our foundation Inspection Services process to be as smooth as possible, integrating our own Inspection App with a traffic light system for inspection results:

 GREEN = Pass, the Inspection Certificate can be provided (usually within 24 hours).